ajoubert/advent-of-code/README.md

 Each module includes a `test.sh` script, but some languages may provide a better way to run tests.
 See the `README.md` file of each year for more information on the testing strategy for each language.

+## Encrypted content

+Due to the rules of the challenge, I cannot share the content of the puzzle nor the full input file.
+Hence I only include an encrypted version of them for my own convenience.